Ruffle (software)

 Ruffle is an emulator for Adobe Flash (SWF) animation files.
-Following the deprecation and discontinuation of Adobe Flash Player in January 2021, some websites adopted Ruffle to allow users for continual viewing and interaction with legacy Flash Player content.

 Ruffle is multi-licensed under the MIT License and the Apache License 2.0.

+Following the deprecation and discontinuation of Adobe Flash Player in January 2021, some websites adopted Ruffle to allow users to continue viewing and interacting with legacy Flash Player content.

 Features

 Ruffle is written in the Rust programming language, featuring a desktop client and a web client.
-Website authors can load Ruffle using JavaScript or users can install a browser extension that works on any website.
+Website authors can load Ruffle using JavaScript, or users can install a browser extension that works on any website.

-The web client relies on Rust being compiled to WebAssembly, which allows it to run inside a sandbox, a significant improvement compared to Flash Player, which garnered a notoriety for having various security issues.
-The Rust language itself protects against common memory safety issues that plagued Flash Player, such as use after free or buffer overflows.
+The web client relies on Rust being compiled to WebAssembly, which allows it to run inside a sandbox, a significant improvement compared to Flash Player, which garnered notoriety for having various security issues.
+The Rust language itself protects against common memory safety issues that plagued Flash Player, such as use after frees or buffer overflows.

 The desktop client currently uses a graphical user interface to open SWF files.
 Downloads are available for Windows, macOS, and Linux.
 In addition, there are browser extensions for Mozilla Firefox, as well as Chromium-based browsers.
-A website administrator can even install Ruffle to their websites using a script tag for their webpages.
+Website administrators can install Ruffle on their websites using a script tag.